hilary-thornley/udacity-tournament-project/README.md

 # udacity-tournament-project
-Udacity "Intro to Programming" Nanodegree, Stage 5, Back-end developer path, final project
+Final project for the Stage 5/Back-end Developer path of Udacity's "Intro to Programming" Nanodegree